-The research proposal should not exceed 5 pages (this does not include references i.e. references will start on page 6), using Times New Roman, Arial or Calibri font, minimum size 11 and margins not less than 1.5 cm.
+The main body of the research proposal should not exceed 5 pages (this does not include the budget and timeline and references), using Times New Roman, Arial or Calibri font (minimum size 11) and margins not less than 1.5 cm.
+The budget and timeline should start on page 6 (up to 1 page only) with references starting on page 7.
 Any additional pages, or any explanatory appendices, will not be assessed.